KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 • BTech Dairy Technology

-• B.F.Sc (Fisheries)
+• B.F.Sc.
+(Fisheries)

 • There will be a Practical Test for B.VSc & AH applicants.

-Lateral Entry B.Pharma
+Lateral Entry B.Pharm

 Naturopathy & Yoga